 Non-delivery & false pledges

-WAScamNet launched an investigation into two web-stores on the ecommerce site after native animal rescue group WIRES reported the stores were pledging donations despite having no affiliation with the charity and had failed to pass on any money.
+WAScamNet launched an investigation into three web-stores on the ecommerce site after native animal rescue group WIRES reported the stores were pledging donations despite having no affiliation with the charity and had failed to pass on any money.

 Consumers were ordering items such as T-shirts featuring koalas, but have not received them.
 On closer inspection, it appears the images have been stolen from Ali Express, a legitimate service.

-The two sites consumers should avoid are:
+The three sites consumers should avoid are:

 The Gypside page uses logos of organisations and charities it claims to have dealings with, but they have been found to be fake.